vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    .. note::

       Best practices for database VMs involve spreading the OS, SQL binaries, databases, TempDB, and logs into their own separate disks in order to maximize performance.
-In the interest of simplicity and brevity, we are not following all of these recommendations in this workshop, only the minimum necessary to meet Era's requirements.
+In the interest of simplicity and brevity, we are not following all of these recommendations in this workshop, only the minimum necessary to meet Era's requirements to proceed.

       For complete details for running SQL Server on Nutanix (including guidance around NUMA, hyperthreading, SQL Server configuration settings, and more), see the `Nutanix Microsoft SQL Server Best Practices Guide <https://portal.nutanix.com/#/page/solutions/details?targetId=BP-2015-Microsoft-SQL-Server:BP-2015-Microsoft-SQL-Server>`_.

-#.
-Close the console window for your *Win16SQL16* VM.

 SQL Server 2016 Installation (Windows 2016)
 ...........................................

 #.
-Within Prism Element, make note of the IP address for your *Win16SQL16* VM.
+Within Prism Central, make note of the IP address for your *Win16SQL16* VM.

 #.
 Remote Desktop into your *Win16SQL16* VM using the *DOMAIN* Administrator (i.e. ntnxlab.local\administrator) username.

 #.
 Download `this <https://github.com/nutanixworkshops/EraWithMSSQL/raw/master/deploy_mssql_era/FiestaDB-MSSQL.sql>`_ file to the desktop of your *Win16SQL16* VM.
+We will be using this file in proceeding steps to populate the database we create with data.
 Recommend using Chrome as the browser, as it allows you to **right click > Save As...**, whereas Internet Explorer does not.
-Choose **All Files** in the file type dropdown, otherwise you may inadvertantly save the file as *.txt* instead of *.sql*, preventing you from running it as a script.
+Choose **All Files** in the file type dropdown, otherwise you may inadvertantly save the file as *.txt* instead of *.sql*, preventing you from running it as a script from within *SQL Server Management Tools*.

 #.
-Open **File Explorer** and double-click on the CD-ROM drive letter containing the SQL 2016 ISO.
+Open **File Explorer** and double-click on the CD-ROM drive letter containing the SQL 2016 ISO, or open the CD-ROM drive, and double-click on **SETUP.EXE**.
 This will begin the SQL 2016 installation.

 #.
 Click on **Installation > New SQL Server stand-alone installation or add features to an existing installation**.

 #.
 Click **Next** on the *Product Key* page to use the *Evaluation* edition.

 #.
-Click **I accept the license terms.** on the *License Terms* page, and click **Next**.
+Click the **I accept the license terms.** check box on the *License Terms* page, and click **Next**.

 #.
-Check the **Use Microsoft Update to check for updates (recommended)** and click **Next**.
+Click **Next** on the *Microsoft Update* page.

 #.
 Click the **Database Engine Services** box within the *Instance Features* section on the *Feature Selection* page, and click **Next**.